Menu Close

 K-9

 The LCSAR K9 Unit provides qualified, volunteer canine teams who assist in saving the lives of missing people as well as assist in bringing closure to families who have a missing loved one.
-Currently, we have two-nationally certified Trailing K9, with several more K-9 teams in training.

 Our handlers are volunteers who own their own dogs and pay for all of their related expenses out of pocket- to get a K9 to certification it can cost upwards of $5,000.
 Being a K9 handler requires a tremendous commitment of time and money yet which can yield great results.